-The koala is a type of mammals called a marsupial.
+The koala is a type of mammal called a marsupial.
 This means that females have a pouch.
 Koalas are closely related to the wombat because both have backward-facing pouches.

 They have a stout body with strong arms for climbing.
 They also have very long, curves claws.
 Koalas have two opposable thumbs on each hand which helps with extra strong grip when climbing through the trees.

 Males can also be distinguished by their scent glans, a small bare patch in the middle of the chest which is often stained brown, especially during breeding season.
 Male koalas can be seen rubbing their scent gland on branches and the trunks of trees to advertise their presence.